 Shaped Kanban can be abused just like Kanban can be abused.
 The flexibility that makes it powerful also creates opportunities for dysfunction if discipline erodes.

 WIP limits must actually limit work.
-If WIP limits become suggestions rather than constraints, if teams allow constant disruptions and context switching, the framework collapses into chaos.
+If WIP limits become suggestions rather than constraints and teams allow constant disruptions and context switching, the framework collapses into chaos.
 Kanban without strict WIP limits is just a glorified to-do list.
-The discipline of saying “no, we’re at capacity” is what makes flow sustainable.

 Priorities must be honored.
-Bet on work you know has high value.
-Deliver the original priorities.
-Let the circuit breakers do their job.
-Yes, exceptions will happen.
-But they better be world-ending critical items.
-If every urgent request bypasses the queue, if priorities shift weekly based on whoever yells loudest, if circuit breakers get extended without genuine stakeholder agreement, you’re not practicing disciplined flow.
-You’re practicing reactive chaos with a Kanban board.
+Bet on work you know has high value, deliver the original priorities, and let the circuit breakers do their job.
+If every urgent request bypasses the queue or priorities shift weekly, you are practicing reactive chaos with a Kanban board.

 Circuit breakers must trip.
-When work hits its time boundary or invalidates critical assumptions, stop.
-Reassess.
-Don’t extend deadlines reflexively.
-Don’t ignore failed assumptions and ship anyway.
-The circuit breaker exists to force honest conversations about whether to continue, reshape, or abandon work.
-If you never let circuit breakers trip, they’re theater.
+When work hits its time boundary or invalidates critical assumptions, stop and reassess.
+Do not extend deadlines reflexively.
+If you never let circuit breakers trip, they are theater.

 Flexibility requires discipline.
-The entire premise of Shaped Kanban is that practical, clear discipline makes the approach stand out among all the rest.
-Without that discipline, you’ve just removed the one forcing function that timeboxes provided (calendar accountability) while keeping all the dysfunction (poorly defined work, shifting priorities, endless scope creep).
+Without discipline, you have just removed the one forcing function that timeboxes provided while keeping all the dysfunction: poorly defined work, shifting priorities, and endless scope creep.

 When to Consider This Approach